Quori-ROS/quori-v1-documentation/src/setup/testing.md

 ## Face

 We will test that the calibration image is properly centered.
-You will need a remote PC with x11 forwarding.
-Ssh into the quori robot and then do the following:
+You will need a remote PC with x11 forwarding. `ssh` into Quori and then do the following:

 ```bash
 roslaunch quori_face calibrate.launch